 Then go ahead and create the directory that you're going to write the files into:

 Then run this command.
-It will use wimlib to split the install.wim file into 2 files less than 4 GB each, then copy them over to your USB:
+Note that this process may take several hours, you may see 0% progress until it finishes.
+Don't abort it.
+It will use wimlib to split the install.wim file into 2 files less than 4 GB each (I use 3.8 GB in the following command), then copy them over to your USB:

 Once that's done, you can eject your USB from your Mac inside Finder.

 Step 7: Put your USB into your new PC and start loading Windows